turingschool-examples/fitlit-starter-kit/README.md

 # FitLit

-## Testing

-There is no boilerplate for testing in this starter-kit repo.
-You will need to set this up yourself.
-However, if you ran `npm install`, then the tooling you need to start testing is already installed (`mocha` and `chai`).

 ## Linting Your Code

 Run the command in your terminal `npm run lint` to run the linter on your JavaScript code.
 There will be errors and warnings right from the start in this starter kit, but that's ok - the linter is still running successfully.